Reactive-Network/documentation/docs/education/module-2/basic-reactive-functions.md

 ## Overview

-In this lesson, we’ll go through the Reactive Smart Contract (RSC) specifically designed for the Uniswap V2 platform, aimed at executing stop orders based on predefined conditions.
+In this lesson, we’ll go through the Reactive Contract (RC) specifically designed for the Uniswap V2 platform, aimed at executing stop orders based on predefined conditions.
 By the end of this lesson, you’ll know:

-* That RSCs are pretty similar to Ethereum smart contracts and thus easy to understand.
+* That RCs are pretty similar to Ethereum smart contracts and thus easy to understand.
-* What each part of the stop-order reactive smart contract means.
+* What each part of the stop-order reactive contract means.
-* How this reactive smart contract is executed and what it does.
+* How this reactive contract is executed and what it does.

 ## Contract